Ar0n01/RobotOrderingSystem/README.md

 + (3) dashboard

 The publishweight service and publishvote service run on the respective ESPs-32.
 The first ESP-32 needs to be connected to the scales and the second one to the buttons.
 In the following I'll briefly show how to connect the ESP-32 with the hardware.

+For the dashboard: Simply host the index.html file and start the python script with "python3 cocktail.py" in your terminal.

 ### Wiring of scales with ESP-32
 <img width="985" height="514" alt="image" src="https://github.com/user-attachments/assets/69735c8e-7c27-49c4-b807-40f51cdca51a" />